 While optional, identifying yourself can be useful for diagnostics.

-and set query = list(auto_unbox = TRUE, force = TRUE)
+append "/json" to the path and set query = list(auto_unbox = TRUE, force = TRUE).

 Note: This representation is not intended for reconstructing the class, and may